Sound of Charlotte Blog

 Denielle Wilson, Acting Section Cello

+How were you introduced to music and the cello?
 I was primarily introduced to music at church.
 My father loves singing, and started me and my siblings on piano lessons when we turned five years old.
 The classical station was often our radio listening of choice, and by the time I was ten, my dad started taking me to cello lessons.
+What do you look forward to most about living and working in Charlotte?
+I look forward to getting to know the outdoor beauty of Charlotte, making new friends, and growing more familiar with the feelings of playing in an orchestra full-time.
+I am hoping to find at least one good vegan/vegetarian Caribbean restaurant. |

 I enjoy eating out, listening to music, reading, and having long telephone conversations with my siblings.
 An occasional visit to the movie theater is also nice.